10 of the world's best learn-to-dive destinations

 Byron Bay, New South Wales, Australia

 The diving: just 2.5km offshore, Julian Rocks is one of Australia’s best dive sites.
-Like a mini Galapagos, the mixing of tropical currents and cooler waters around this volcanic bluff attracts a bounty of marine life including turtles, rays, wobbegong sharks and over 1000 fish species.
+Like a mini Galapagos, the mixing of tropical currents and cooler waters around this volcanic bluff attracts a bounty of marine life including turtles, rays, several shark species and over 1000 fish species.